FMSoftCN/hybridos/docs/news/hybridos-runs-on-boards-en.md

 <https://hybridos.fmsoft.cn/downloads/r2011/tina-r818-evb2-gcc7-5.img.gz>

-[Note] After downloading, please use the `gunzip` command to decompress the file first; The uncompressed size is 55MB.
+Note that after downloading, please use the `gunzip` command to decompress the file first; The uncompressed size is 55MB.

 First configure the network on the development board as follows: